kizzjs/kizz/README.md

 - filesChanged

     After source files parsed,
-    the kizz.files object will merge the change and fire filesChanged.
+    This event will be fired when all hooks in sourceFilesChanged, sourceFilesParsed will execed. the kizz.files object will merge the change and fire filesChanged.

 - filesRemoved

+    This event will be fired when all hooks in sourceFilesRemoved will execed.

 ## Doc